ColleSerre/SchoolArchives/English/Symbols & Motifs The Handmaid's Tale.md

 # Symbols and Motifs - The Handmaid's tale

 Notes from vide (available on Drive):
-* Doubles are a recurring theme: the handmaids have to walk in couples, Luke and Offred, Nick and Offred, Serena an
+* Doubles are a recurring theme: the handmaids have to walk in couples, Luke and Offred, Nick and Offred, Serena and the commander, there are two Offglens, the Nazi woman and the Nazi officer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MTc3MzU3OSw1MjI1MjM5MzFdfQ==
+eyJoaXN0b3J5IjpbLTE3OTA4MTMwMzUsNTIyNTIzOTMxXX0=
 -->